-- 1. Distill the mathematical part of a given problem containing a full mathematical problem in one of the areas of calculus, linear algebra, or ordinary differential equations covered in class [2]. - 2.
-Solve the problem mathematically [2,3].
+- 1. Distill the mathematical part of a given problem containing a full mathematical problem in the areas of vector calculus or partial differential equations covered in class [1]. - 2.
+Determine whether a meaningful solution exists [1,2] - 3.
+Solve the problem mathematically [3].